sonelrubin/dynamics-365-contact-center/contact-center/extend/presence-status-sync.md

 1. Generate tokens using in certificate based authentication using your application ID.
 Learn more in [Use OAuth authentication with Microsoft Dataverse](/power-apps/developer/data-platform/authenticate-oauth).
 1. Assign impersonation privileges to the application.
 Learn more in [Impersonate another user using the Web API](/power-apps/developer/data-platform/webapi/impersonate-another-user-web-api).
 1. Perform the required API calls as follows:
-     - [CCaaS_ModifyAgentPresence](api/ccaas_modifyagentpresence.md) to update the agent's presence status
      - [CCaaS_GetPresence](api/ccaas_getpresence.md) to get the agent's presence status.
+     - [CCaaS_ModifyAgentPresence](api/ccaas_modifyagentpresence.md) to update the agent's presence status.